Standard 7: Internship

 Attachments

-Now, led by the mischievous, Almighty God, I present to you the Sparkling GEMS: An ECFDLA Curriculum.
+Now, under the guidance of the mischievous yet all-powerful God, I proudly present to you the JLE Dual Language GEMS: An ECFDLA Curriculum.

 Curriculum Vitae